doctea/parameters/README.md

 - Provide scaling logic for eg opamp-scaled inputs
 - Make envor2 and talkie use this library
 - Docs/examples how to use the library in a project from scratch

+### Classes and structure

+- VoltageSources connect directly to ADS or analog pin
+- ParameterInput fetches values from VoltageSources and sends them to Parameter
+- Parameter is the final destination of the value (eg, Envelope)